josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 Yes, _I_ would know better than to put a fake button or a link without an `href` on a page.
 But what happens when one of my colleagues, who's not focused on frontend, is using Copilot just to get some stuff out of their way?
 What happens if that code gets accepted because it's not their specialty, but it appears to work fine to them?

 After all, if I were using Copilot to write, say, Rust or Go, I wouldn't have any idea whether I was writing good code or not.
 I'd try it out, and if it seemed to work, I'd move on.
+I probably wouldn't even remember what the code looked like five minutes later.

 But we know that approach can cause problems on both sides of development.
 And when it comes to frontend interactivity, the likelihood that blind faith just made your product less accessible is currently quite high.